rrsaikat/CodeChallengeByShikho/README.md

     <a href="https://twitter.com/RsaikatR"><img alt="Twitter follow" src="https://img.shields.io/twitter/follow/RsaikatR.svg?style=social"/></a>

 <p align="center">
 A simple Android Application which uses GraphQL API (https://graphqlzero.almansi.me/api) to perform CRUD operations on dummy data.
+The application is written entirely in Kotlin.
+Android Jetpack is used as an Architecture glue including but not limited to ViewModel, LiveData, Lifecycles, Navigation, Room and Data Binding.
+The application does network HTTP requests via GraphQL, APolloClient, OkHttp and GSON.
+Loaded data is saved to SQL based database Room, which serves as data warehouse and support offline mode.
+Kotlin Coroutines manage background threads with simplified code and reducing needs for callbacks.
+Combination of Coroutines and Kotlin build in functions (transformation, collections) are preferred over RxJava 2.
+Work manager does synchronisation job being compatible with Doze Mode and using battery efficiently.
+Navigation component manages in-app navigation.Dagger 2 is used for dependency injection.
+Glide is used for lazy image loading.
 </p>

  <p align="center">